 The Parent Letter in English has been translated into Spanish and both are available as default templates.
 Parent Letters are generated in Spanish if the “primary language” of a specific student is set to Spanish when the student is added to the Class List.
 To edit the student's language:

-1. Click "edit" next to a student's name in the class list:
+1. Click "the pencil icon" next to a student's name in the class list:

 2. Select "Spanish" from the drop down menu then click "Save":